Dizzy Mizz Lizzy: Rotator (1996–1998)

 Nick Foss had promised Christensen that if their debut album won gold (equal to 40,000 copies at that time), the next one would be recorded at the legendary Abbey Road Studios in London, which would fulfill a boyhood dream of Christensen, who is an immense fan of The Beatles.
-With the album having sold over four times that amount by 1996, Foss kept his promise and saw to it that the follow-up album Rotator was recorded at this place that breathes history.
+With the album having sold over four times that amount by 1996, Foss kept his promise and saw to it that the follow-up album Rotator was recorded at the venerable studio.

-A crisis ensued when Christensen was going through a palette of emotions while recording at the Abbey Road Studios.
-Christensen could not share these feelings with the other band members as they neither shared Christensen's enthusiasm, nor could appreciate the unique symbolism of recording in these legendary studios as much as Christensen did.
-This caused Christensen to turn to his long-time girlfriend Pernille Rosendahl in and out of the studio, while becoming increasingly estranged from the band.
-Nielsen and Friis even went as far as labeling the couple as "John and Yoko", referring to the supposed detrimental influence of Yoko Ono on John Lennon, which is said to have contributed to the break-up of the Beatles.
-This period also showed the first signs of the band members heading in different musical directions, about which Christensen explained in 2000: "I needed change while the others wanted to continue in the same style, and that was actually the most important reason we split up."
+A crisis ensued when Christensen was going through a gamut of emotions while recording at the Abbey Road Studios.
+Christensen could not share these feelings with the other band members, as they neither shared Christensen's enthusiasm, nor could appreciate the unique symbolism of recording in these legendary studios as much as Christensen did.
+This caused Christensen to turn to his long-time girlfriend Pernille Rosendahl in and out of the studio, while growing increasingly estranged from the band.
+Nielsen and Friis even went so far as to call the couple as "John and Yoko", referring to the supposed detrimental influence of Yoko Ono on John Lennon, which is said to have contributed to the break-up of the Beatles.
+This period also showed the first signs of the band members heading in different musical directions, about which Christensen explained in 2000: "I needed change, while the others wanted to continue in the same style, and that was actually the most important reason we split up."
 This is especially evident from the final song on the album "Rise and Fall"; although songs were usually a collaborative effort by the band, Christensen requested Nielsen and Friis to allow him to be in full control over this song, and as a result it is distinctly different from all other songs on the album.